daemonraco/toobasic/docs/models.md

 ```

 In both cases you don't need to care about _how_ the user information is build,
-you just worry about forwarding the information letting the model do it's job.
+you just worry about forwarding the information letting the model do its job.